 • Retinoic ointment.

-Treatment of papilloma surgery
+Surgical treatment of papilloma

 • cryodestruction - exposure to liquid nitrogen on condyloma and the skin next to it;